Po-Shen Loh

-Po-Shen Loh (Chinese: 罗博深; born June 18, 1982) is an American mathematician specializing in combinatorics.
+Po-Shen Loh (罗博深 (Luó Bóshēn); born June 18, 1982) is an American mathematician specializing in combinatorics.
 Loh teaches at Carnegie Mellon University, and from 2014 to 2023 served as the national coach of the United States' International Mathematical Olympiad team.
 He is the founder of educational websites Expii and Live, and lead developer of contact-tracing app NOVID.

 Early life and education

-Loh was born on June 18, 1982, in California and raised in Madison, Wisconsin to Singaporean immigrants Wei-Yin and Theresa Loh.
+Loh was born on June 18, 1982, in California and raised in Madison, Wisconsin, to Singaporean immigrants Wei-Yin and Theresa Loh.
 As a middle school student, Loh twice represented Wisconsin in the national Mathcounts competition.
 He attended James Madison Memorial High School, and in 1999 won a silver medal representing the US in the International Mathematical Olympiad (IMO).

 Loh studied mathematics as an undergraduate student at the California Institute of Technology.
 In 2003, he won a Goldwater Scholarship.
 In 2004, he graduated with honors, ranked first in his graduating class, and his undergraduate thesis received an honorable mention for the 2004 Morgan Prize.
 Loh completed a one-year master's degree at Cambridge University on a Churchill Scholarship.

 Loh pursued graduate studies in mathematics at Princeton University with the support of a Hertz Fellowship, and, under the supervision of Benny Sudakov, received a Ph.D. in 2010 with his dissertation Results in extremal and probabilistic combinatorics.

 Career

 Teaching and coaching

-Loh's math coaching career started in 2002 when he first served as an assistant coach at the US national IMO training camp, Mathematical Olympiad Summer Program (MOSP).
+Loh's math coaching career started in 2002 when he first served as an assistant coach at the US national IMO training camp, Mathematical Olympiad Summer Program.
 In 2010, Loh was appointed deputy leader Team USA for the IMO, and in 2014 he was appointed leader and was the national coach for 9 years, until 2023.
 Under his coaching, the team won the competition in 2015, 2016, 2018, and 2019—their first victories since 1994.

 Loh has been a professor at Carnegie Mellon University since 2010, where he teaches courses on discrete mathematics and extremal combinatorics.
 Loh runs the training seminar for the Putnam competition for Carnegie Mellon undergraduates.